-The Hall Art Foundation is pleased to announce a group exhibition curated by American artist Eric Fischl to be held in its galleries in Reading, Vermont from 6 May – 26 November 2017.
+The Hall Art Foundation is pleased to announce a group exhibition curated by American artist Eric Fischl to be held in its galleries in Reading, Vermont.
 Approximately sixty-five artists are represented in Hope and Hazard: A Comedy of Eros, which includes over eighty paintings, photographs, works on paper and sculptures selected by Fischl from the Hall and Hall Art Foundation collections.
 In this fresh and provocative show, Fischl illustrates the absurd extremes associated with romantic and sexual love.
 Desire, passion, vulnerability, disappointment, pleasure and torment are expressed as a Greek or Shakespearian comedy – epic and tragic, hopeful and hazardous.

 In Little Shaver (2005), Nicole Eisenman paints a straight-on portrait of a male whose face is being shaved with a straight razor.
 The female barber kisses the man’s shaving cream-covered cheek while slicing his neck with the blade.
 Atop the man’s head squats another small female figure, urinating onto the tip of his ear.
 Amid this scene that is at once tender, violent and absurd, the man maintains a deadpan, forward gaze.